Only for persistant marketeers.

 Check where your competition failed

 And what does it mean for marketing?
 Do not copy what competition did well.
-Copy that they did not manage.
+Copy what they did not manage.
 Take the failed ideas, think about why they failed and find out if they can be changed so that they become really big success?